MetPX/sarracenia/docs/source/Tutorials/Setup_a_remote_subscriber.rst

   2015-12-03 17:32:30,786 [ERROR] Download failed http://dd2.weather.gc.ca/observations/swob-ml/20151203/CXFB/2015-12-03-2200-CXFB-AUTO-swob.xml
   2015-12-03 17:32:30,787 [ERROR] Server couldn't fulfill the request.
 Error code: 404, Not Found

-This message is not always a failure as ``sr_subscribe`` retries a few times before giving up.
+This message is not always a failure as ``subscribe`` retries a few times before giving up.
 After a few minutes, here is what the download directory looks like::

   $ ls -al | tail